 You can either:

-- fill in the form on-screen, print and post it to HM Revenue and Customs
+- fill in the form on-screen, print and post to HMRC

-Form WMW1 should be used to apply for a licence where you are:
+Use form WMW1 to apply for a licence where you’re:

 - intending to produce wine or made-wine for sale